MarkPajak/Thesaurus/README.md

 # Thesaurus
 create an interactive popover glossary using a JSON thesaurus.
 This library auutomatically incorporates bootstrap-popover html into a block of text where terms are found that match entries in a pre-populated thesaurus.

+# Dependencies:

+This project uses the following libraries:

+JQuery
+Bootstrap - popover
+Bootstrap - tooltip

+Depencdencies are managed using the require.js framework

 # Set up:

 1.)
 Create a list of terms and definitions in JSON format as follows: